-Faculty of Extension University of Alberta 8303 - 112 Street Edmonton, Alberta T6G 2T4 E-mail: dianne.conrad@ualberta.ca
+Faculty of Extension University of Alberta 8303 - 112 Street Edmonton, Alberta T6G 2T4 E-mail: dianne.conrad@ualberta.ca www.extension.ualberta.ca/mct

-This multidisciplinary Master of Arts in Communications and Technology (MACT) is intended to address a need among workers in a variety of positions and fields for systematic study of communications in their workplaces.
+The Faculty's multidisciplinary Master of Arts in Communications and Technology Degree (MACT) addresses a need among workers in a variety of positions for systematic study of communications in their workplaces.
 Many of the issues in this area of study are related to the impact of modern communications technologies on the workplace The program includes, therefore, a secondary focus on such communications technologies.

-The intended audience is knowledge workers, who fill responsible positions in such fields as: communications, promotions and marketing, information resources, human resources, international initiatives, art and design, fund development, writing and editing, and other knowledge sector fields.
+The intended audience is knowledge workers, who fill responsible positions in such fields as communications, promotions and marketing, information resources, human resources, international initiatives, art and design, fund development, writing and editing, and other knowledge sector fields.